mrmarganski/mkdoc/docs/engineering/cad/stage1D.md

 # {{ m2_1_1 }}
 > **Objective:** Learn the principles of "Top-Down Design" by using master layout sketches to model a complete Swerve Drivebase and integrate a pre-modeled scoring mechanism.

+??? info "📋 Prerequisites: Before You Start"
+    Ensure you have successfully completed and received mentor sign-off for the following modules:

+    - [x] **{{ m1_2_4 }}**

+    !!! failure "STOP"
+        If you have not completed the modules above, you do not have the required safety or technical clearance to begin this task.

 So far, you have only modeled isolated parts and simple gearboxes.
 In this stage, you will dive right into designing for a real robot.
 You will learn the exact workflow Team 2064 uses to manage complex, multi-part assemblies without the CAD model breaking.

 ---